Bring Your Child to the Dentist Before School Starts Again!

 Chewing Gum for Improved Memory

-Tests have shown that people who chewed gum throughout the testing produced superior scores to those participants who did not.
-Chewing gum appeared to improve memory and cognitive skills.
 The act of chewing continuously improves memory by stimulating activity in the portion of the brain (hippocampus) that manages memory.
 Some studies have discovered that insulin receptors located in the hippocampus may play a role in memory processes.
 Chewing gum raises glucose levels, the fuel for the body and mind.
 It can also increase the flow of blood to the brain.
 More blood means a higher heart rate and improved oxygen delivery up to the brain, which may enhance cognitive abilities.

 Reduce Stress and Chew Bubble Gum